josholiv/time-slot-generator/README.md

 Set number of days from current date to start list, if needed

 ## Configuration

-Edit the settings in the Config class to fit your needs:
+Set your desired settings in the Config class:
 ```
 # Settings
 class Config: